-Faulty signaling in brain increases craving for sugar and drugsAugust 30th, 2011 in Neuroscience /
+Faulty signaling in brain increases craving for sugar and drugsAugust 30, 2011 in Medicine & Health / Neuroscience

 When glutamate and dopamine do not collaborate as they should in the brain's signal system, the kick that alcohol, sugar, or other drugs induce increases.
 This is shown in a new Swedish-Canadian study on mice being published today in the prestigious Journal of Neuroscience.
 It provides a key piece of the puzzle about the mechanisms behind both substance abuse and obesity.